|

 10.00 ELECTRICAL SYSTEM

-location, be functional and securely fastened down with original style
+be functional and securely fastened down with original style hold down.

 10.02 The charging system must be fully operational